MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/hosting-and-updating.md

 title: Publish and update extensions in the Microsoft Edge Add-ons store
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 02/04/2021
+ms.date: 02/10/2021
 ms.topic: article
 ms.prod: microsoft-edge
 keywords: edge-chromium, extensions development, browser extensions, addons, partner center, developer
 ---
 # Publish and update extensions in the Microsoft Edge Add-ons store

-Most extensions are published to the [Microsoft Edge Add-ons store][MicrosoftStoreExtensions] to protect users from malicious extensions.
+Most extensions are published to the [Microsoft Edge Add-ons store][MicrosoftMicrosoftedgeInsiderAddonsEdgeextensions] to protect users from malicious extensions.

-## Hosting
+## Publish options for extensions

 All extensions are distributed to users as a special archive \(`.zip`\) file with a `.crx` suffix.
 Extensions published to the Microsoft Edge Add-ons store are uploaded as `.zip` files.
 The publishing process automatically converts the `.zip` file into a `.crx` file.